The Top 5 Best Back Exercises

 Anatomy of the Back

-For this discussion we are going to focus on the mid to upper back only.
+For this discussion, we are going to focus on the mid to upper back only.
 I won’t be talking at all about the lower back or glutes, as this is a discussion in and of its own.
 You can find out a bit more about lower back and glute training in the post about the top 5 best hamstring exercises.
-I will focus more on lower back in a separate article at a later date.
+I will focus more on the lower back in a separate article at a later date.

-The trapezius, or traps, are the muscles that start in a point at the base of the skull, sit to either side of the neck, above the shoulders, and extend in a diamond shape to a point in the middle of the back.
+The trapezius, or traps, are the muscles that start at a point at the base of the skull, sit to either side of the neck, above the shoulders, and extend in a diamond shape to a point in the middle of the back.
 A muscle called the levator scapulae works in conjunction with the traps and lats.

 The Smaller Muscles of the Back